enocean-js/enocean-js/README.md

     npm i
     node -r esm path/to/example

-if you want to write your own examples and play aroud with stuff, do it in the packages/playground folder evereything should be requireable/importable
+if you want to write your own examples and play around with stuff, do it in the packages/playground folder everything should be requireable/importable

 if you require any external package, npm install it at the repositorys root level.